a-mannion/bertify-umls/README.md

 - To build your own version of the UMLS-KGI datasets, use the `src/build_dataset.py` script.
 - To train your own version of the UMLS-KGI-BERT model, either from-scratch or from a pre-trained checkpoint, use `training_scripts/train.py`
 - To evaluate on a token classification task, use `training_scripts/token_classification.py`

+Details on how to parameterise the scripts can be obtained by passing the `-h` flag.